-Want to give your outdoor cocktail hour or wedding reception that extra oomph?
+Want to give your outdoor wedding reception or cocktail hour or that extra oomph?
 Add some wedding lawn games into the mix.
 Not only are they tremendously fun, but they’ll get your guests mixing and mingling with one another (which is always a plus).
 And, good news, you can DIY many of them so they won’t push you over budget.
 To help you out, we’ve rounded up the best lawn games for weddings.

-Here are a few wedding lawn games that’ll keep your guests entertained.
+Here are a few outdoor wedding reception games that’ll keep your guests entertained.

 The rules of ring toss are simple: toss a ring and try to get it around the neck of a bottle or onto a peg.
 This is a super easy DIY wedding lawn game, all you need are a few bottles and a couple of rings (which you can fashion out of old bangles, hoops or rope).
 We suggest going the extra mile and spray painting each piece so that the game matches your wedding’s colour palette.